sahq-azhar/Flutter-Future_Google-YouTube_UI/README.md

 <h1 align='center'> YouTube Concept UI   &nbsp  <img src="https://i.ibb.co/zb54Sds/yt.gif" width="150px"> </h1> <br>

 YouTube concept UI using flutter.
-The project includes redesigning just the UI/UX.
-The main page by default is home,the top header houses various elements including profile info, search bar and a livestream button.
-Next is the horizontal scrollable list with various categories, the videos from recommended/subscribed channels runs as a vertically scrollable list maintaining the classic youtube touch.Each video thumbnail is spreadout as a polaroid frame.<br>
+The project includes redesigning just UI/UX.
+The main page by default is home, the top header houses various elements including profile info, search bar, and a Livestream button.
+Next is the horizontally scrollable list with various categories, the videos from recommended/subscribed channels run as a vertically scrollable list maintaining the classic youtube touch.
+Each video thumbnail is spread out as a polaroid frame.<br>
 Clicking on the channel icon opens up the channel page,

 the bottom of each page includes a new and modified navigation bar with an elegant touch.
-The top header on the main page includes user name and profile photo, clicking on it will take to user profile page.
+The top header on the main page includes the user name and profile photo, clicking on it will take to the user profile page.

 ## 🖼️ Final UI <br>